DrMarkusVoss/pumla/Examples_Reqs.md

 Here is an example where two requirements are put onto a diagram, one with a reduced subset of attributes.

+Furthermore, it was tried to put one requirement onto the diagram, but the alias was misspelled, resulting in an error note pointing to the root cause of the problem.

 [./test/examples/WeatherStation/exampleSingleReqs.puml](test/examples/WeatherStation/exampleSingleReqs.puml)

 ![](test/examples/WeatherStation/pics/exampleSingleReqs.png)